How can It help?

 At ADHD Direct, we are committed to your well-being.
 We understand that once you have achieved stability with your medication, the ongoing costs of medication review appointments can be challenging.
 That’s why we offer these appointments to you free of charge.
 We recognise that the NHS may not always have the capacity to fully take over your care, and our aim is to make this aspect of your healthcare as accessible as possible for you.

-- history of congenital heart disease or previous cardiac surgery
+• Congenital heart disease or previous cardiac surgery

-- shortness of breath on exertion compared with peers
+• Shortness of breath on exertion compared with peers

-- signs of heart failure
+• Signs of heart failure